MetaDocencia/SitioWeb-NV/content/_index.en.md

     content:
       items:
         - title: "About Us"
           text: "MetaDocencia is an organization founded in 2020.
-Our community is made up of individuals and organizations dedicated to building local scientific capacity to transform global science.
+Our community is made by individuals and organizations dedicated to building local scientific capacity to transform global science.
 We foster networked knowledge, growing from Latin America to the world."
           image: "quienessomos4.png"
           button:
             text: "Meet us"